threefoldfoundation/books/content/mytwin/skills/myskills.md

     - How can I manage a project, plan events, define deadlines
 - [Organize](organize.md)
     - How can I manage my agenda and time
-    - How to organize my digital content so I can find it back and its nicely organized
+    - How can I organize my digital content so I can find it back, and its nicely organized
     - Manage my circles (groups of people)
 - [Protect](protect.md)
     - Make sure that only the right people have access to my digital assets